About Us

 BOARD OF DIRECTORS

-President: Thersea Burzynski joined the board September 18, 2018.
-As President, Thersea sits on all of the committees.
+President: Cheryl Brickner joined the board in January of 2022.
+As president, Cheryl sits on all of the committees.

 Vice President: Chris Raasch joined the board in 2016.
 Chris has held various roles and sits on many of the committees.